-The date for the autumnal equinox is Thursday, September 22, 2022, signifying the official arrival of fall in the northern hemisphere.
+The date for the autumnal equinox is Saturday, September 23, 2023.
+The equinox signifies the official arrival of fall in the northern hemisphere.
 (Goodbye, summer!
-Move over for my favorite season!)
+Move over for my FAVORITE season!)

 Besides pumpkin spice everything returning to our palate, this is a great time to recognize the temporary balance and gradual transition in the natural cycle.
 Many cultures celebrate Mabon and the autumn equinox.

 Mabon happens to be one of my favorite Sabbats.
-In this article, we’ll explore its origins, plus rituals ideas, altar decorations, and simple recipes to try.
+In this article, we’ll explore its origins plus ritual ideas, altar decorations, and simple recipes to try.

 What Is the Autumnal Equinox?